chefnobody/personal-website/_posts/2019-01-26-react-from-scratch-part-1.md

 Why do I have to do all of this just to start building a React app?
 Well, the short answer is that `npm` is the standard software registry for JavaScript packages.
 We will install and make use of several packages hosted on `npm`.
 We want to try and build something that can be a base from which to scale.

-You could howedver, jump right in and start writing React in your web app by including link to both [CDN-hosted React and ReactDOM](https://reactjs.org/docs/cdn-links.html).
+You could, however, jump right in and start writing React in your web app by including links to both [CDN-hosted React and ReactDOM](https://reactjs.org/docs/cdn-links.html).

 ---